zecookiez/zecookiez.github.io/README.md

-A repo to hold my personal website built from scratch using HTML and CSS.
+A repo to hold my personal website built from scratch using HTML, CSS, and Javascript.

+### View the final product at zeyuchen.com

 ### Author